 So, back at the doctor’s office, with Brian’s timecard and payroll processing duties pared down to just minutes each pay period, he is free to work on bigger-picture items such as cross-training employees and building a client list, helping Dr. Shaw grow the business.

-Health care reform has put a finer point on being able to track employee hours.
+Health care reform has put a finer point on employee time tracking.
 The new law requires that businesses report the number of full-time and full-time equivalent employees that they have.
 An automated system will help define who is working hours that fall into those categories and help keep you compliant with regulations.

 Keeping track of time and overtime worked for hourly employees is imperative, but some states also require that documentation be kept for even salaried employees.
 A time and attendance system will help keep this information available and accessible for these agencies.